cucumber/common/suggest/javascript/README.md

 # Cucumber Suggest

-This library provides logic for building an index that can provide autocomplete suggestions for Gherkin steps.
+This is a library that can be used to build Gherkin step auto-complete in editors.

+An auto-complete engine uses a [search index](https://en.wikipedia.org/wiki/Search_engine_indexing) that it can query as the user types.
+It then presents the search hits in the editor as *suggestions*.

+A search index indexes *documents*.

-The library uses a combination of *Gherkin Steps* and *Step Definitions* (their Cucumber Expressions and Regular Expressions) to build a *vocabulary* that can be used to build a search index.
+This library uses *Gherkin Steps* and *Step Definitions* (their Cucumber Expressions and Regular Expressions) to build `StepDocument`s.
+These `StepDocument`s can then be added to a search index.

+The details of a `StepDocument` is explained below - for now just think of it as a step, such as `I have 42 cukes in my belly`.

 The examples below illustrate how the library works from the perspective of a user.
+(Yep, this README.md file is executed by Cucumber.js)!

 The suggestions in the examples use the
 [LSP Completion Snippet syntax](https://microsoft.github.io/language-server-protocol/specifications/specification-3-17/#snippet_syntax) to represent search results.

-## Rule: Two matches

-If there are multiple steps that match the same step definition, suggest a using suggestions from all steps.
+## Rule: Suggestions are based on both steps and step definitions

-### Example: Two steps matching the same step definitiom
+### Example: Two suggestions

 * Given the following Gherkin steps exist:
   | Gherkin Step                   |